math-geec/HDR-UK/README.md

  - add Tests (PHPUnit for backend, Jest for frontend)
  - POST requests + SWR, how to achieve multi-user realtime sync
  - add logging to handle info and errors
+ - add global toast message when user register or leave an event successfully